 - Free Product.
 Seagate will bear no liability (including for any direct, indirect, consequential, punitive, cover special, reliance exemplary damages) in connection with offerings, services, and code Seagate provides or makes available free of charge or payment obligation, which includes the Portal, subject to the exclusions in Paragraph 12.6 below.

 - Data Backup and No Liability for Lost Data.
 The Services do not replace the need for you to maintain regular data backups or redundant data archives.
 SEAGATE HAS NO OBLIGATION OR LIABILITY FOR ANY LOSS, ALTERATION, DESTRUCTION, DAMAGE, CORRUPTION, OR RECOVERY OF YOUR DATA.
-Seagate will not be liable for lost data under any circumstances, subject to the exclusions in Paragraph 12.6 below.
+Seagate will not be liable for lost data or the value of lost data under any circumstances, subject to the exclusions in Paragraph 12.6 below.

 - Purpose of Limitations.
 The essential purpose of this Section 12 is to limit the potential liability of the parties arising from this Agreement.
 The limitations in this Section 12 are integral to the amount of fees charged for the Services; if Seagate were to assume any additional liability, the fees would be set substantially higher.
 The limits in this Section 12 will apply notwithstanding any other provisions of this Agreement or the failure of any remedy of its essential purpose.

 - Exclusions.
 Some laws and countries do not allow the exclusion of implied warranties, or disclaimers or limitations of liability for incidental or consequential damages or willful misconduct or gross negligence; the limitations of liability and disclaimers in this Agreement will apply only to the extent permitted by applicable law.